royakabiri/iPerUDT/README.md

 Kabiri, Roya, Simin Karimi, and Mihai Surdeanu.
 (2022).
 Informal Persian universal dependency treebank.
 In Proceedings of the 5th International Conference on Language Resources and Evaluation (LREC), 7096-7105.
 Marseille, France.

+This treebank was developed as a building block of the following PhD dissertation:

+Kabiri, Roya.
+(2022).
+Neural Dependency Parsing of Informal Persian.
+PhD Dissertation.
+University of Arizona, Tucson, Arizona, USA.

+# Summary of Annotation Schema
 The following Course-grained Universal Dependencies parts of speech tags (UPOS), and fine-grained language-specific parts of speech tags (XPOS) are used in this treebank.